Moina Michael: Remembrance poppy

 On 9 November 1918, inspired by the Canadian John McCrae battlefront-theme poem "In Flanders Fields", she wrote a poem in response called "We Shall Keep the Faith".
 In tribute to the opening lines of McCrae's poem – "In Flanders fields the poppies blow / Between the crosses row on row," – Michael vowed to always wear a red poppy as a symbol of remembrance for those who served in the war.

 After the war was over, Michael returned to the University of Georgia and taught a class of disabled servicemen.
 Realizing the need to provide financial and occupational support for these servicemen, she pursued the idea of selling silk poppies as a means of raising funds to assist disabled veterans.
-In 1921, her efforts resulted in the poppy being adopted as a symbol of remembrance for war veterans by the American Legion Auxiliary, and by Earl Haig's British Legion Appeal Fund (later The Royal British Legion) later that year.
+In 1921, her efforts resulted in the poppy being adopted as a symbol of remembrance for war veterans by the American Legion Auxiliary, and by Earl Haig's British Legion Appeal Fund (later the Royal British Legion) later that year.

 Later life

 Known as the "Poppy Lady" for her humanitarian efforts, Michael received numerous awards during her lifetime.
 She retired from the University of Georgia in 1934, and published an autobiography in 1941, The Miracle Flower: The Story of the Flanders Fields Memorial Poppy.

 In 1944, a Liberty ship constructed in Georgia was named SS Moina Michael in her honor.
 In 1948, four years after her death, the U.S. Postal Service issued a commemorative 3-cent stamp honoring her life's achievement.
 In 1969, the Georgia General Assembly named a section of U.S. Highway 78 the Moina Michael Highway.
 In 1999 she was named to the Georgia Women of Achievement Hall of Fame.
 She was a member of the Daughters of the American Revolution and the United Daughters of the Confederacy.
+A statue of Moina Michael is located in front of the Court House in Monroe, GA.
+Moina Michael is buried in Rest Haven Cemetery, 200 North Madison Avenue in Monroe, GA.